A Divide-and-Conquer Strategy for Hard-Label Extraction of Deep Neural Networks via Side-Channel Attacks: Subdividing DNN to improve cryptanalytical extraction

+\corr{The extraction of the sign using the \corr{side-channel} oracle $\mathsf{O}$ follows a two-step hypothesis-testing process applied simultaneously to all neurons in the $\ell$-th layer.
+First, the neurons in the layer are aligned to reduce the number of hypotheses to a single one for layer $\ell$; second, the correct hypothesis is selected using information from the $(\ell+1)$-th layer.
+Furthermore, as discussed in \autoref{subsec:extraction_32bits_signature}, special-case neurons (e.g., \autoref{fig:schema_alwayson}) effectively shift the extraction of a neuron to the $(\ell+1)$-th layer, and therefore require extracting the sign of special-case neurons.
+The method proposed in this section is designed to handle these constraints. }

-The extraction of the sign of all the scaling factors begins once all of the neurons' signature in the layer have been extracted.
-In this case, the attacker knows the induced hyperplane for each neuron and can associate an arbitrary state to each side of the hyperplanes, referred as $V_A$ and $V_B$, creating $2^n$ hypotheses, with $n$ the number of neurons in the layer.
-To reduce this number, we can align the neurons such as, for each neuron in the layer, the arbitrary state $V_A$ corresponds to the same neuron's real state (either active or inactive), while $V_B$ corresponds to the other.
-The number of hypotheses is reduced to one corresponding to the identification of the sign related to $V_A$ or $V_B$.
-This alignment is achieved using the collected physical traces during the signature's search, \textit{i.e.}, Stage $1$.
-Indeed, after the first stage of our framework, for each neuron physical traces have been collected, labelled using the \textit{k-means} algorithm and split into two groups corresponding to their arbitrary state $V_A$ or $V_B$.
-Under the assumption that the processing of the ReLU function remains the same from one neuron to another within the same layer, it is possible to regroup the traces in two global groups by comparing the centroids from each cluster for each neuron.
+\paragraph{Layer alignment.} The extraction of the sign of all scaling factors begins once all neuron signatures in the \corr{$\ell$-th layer} have been extracted.
+At this stage, the attacker knows the induced hyperplane for each neuron and can arbitrarily assign a state to each side of the hyperplane, denoted $V_A$ and $V_B$, resulting in $2^n$ possible hypotheses, where $n$ is the number of neurons in the layer.
+To reduce this number, the neurons are aligned such that, for each neuron in the \corr{layer $\ell$}, the arbitrary state $V_A$ corresponds to the same real neuron state (either active or inactive), while $V_B$ corresponds to the opposite state.
+This reduces the number of hypotheses to a single candidate corresponding to the identification of the sign associated with $V_A$ or $V_B$.
+This alignment is performed using the \corr{side-channel oracle} $\mathsf{O}$.
+Indeed, by comparing the states of two neurons $\eta$ and $\gamma$ for a given input $\boldsymbol{X}$ (\textit{i.e.} $V(\eta; \boldsymbol{X})$ and $V(\gamma; \boldsymbol{X})$), it is possible to align the scaling factors associated with the signatures of these two neurons.